SoundGearLab-Team | Last Updated On September 6th, 2021 | This post may contain affiliate links.

 If you are new to recording audio, whether it is music recording, podcasts, youtube videos, or even online streaming, you will need a microphone, at least some headphones, and an audio interface.
-A recording studio package offers an easy way for beginners to start, and further down the line, you can upgrade your setup to meet future needs.
-In this post, we review our best home recording studio packages or bundles.
+A recording studio package offers an easy way for beginners to start, defer the cost of a home studio a bit, and further down the line, you can upgrade your setup to meet future needs.
+In this post, we review our best home recording studio packages or bundles (though don’t forget to soundproof your recording space as well).
 Be sure to check out our buying advice below for an informative read.

 Focusrite and particularly Focusrite audio interfaces have had a solid reputation on the audio market over the years.
 The Focusrite Scarlett 2i2 Studio (3rd Gen) is an upgrade from the 2nd generation model.
 The Focusrite Scarlett 2i2 Studio (3rd Gen) studio bundles include the Scarlett 2i2 audio interface that is an upgrade of the previous model.
 The bundle also comes with a Scarlett CM235 MKIII cardioid microphone, HP60 MKIII closed-back studio headphones, an XLR cable, and lastly, some audio recording software and plugins.